jonny112/JBencode/README.md

 ## Overview
 BencodeObject
-- super-class for all format specific types (see below)
+- super-class for all format specific types (see model below)
 - provides utility functions for accessing and manipulating a document without casting

 Model classes